fhoudebert/mogichex/README.md

 it alongside — or inside, for the Android build.
 The two form a single work, so the whole is AGPL-3.0.
 Fairy-Stockfish is GPL-3.0, which combines with AGPL-3.0 under both licenses' terms.

-The practical consequence, and the point of the AGPL: **if you run a modified mogichex on a server, the people using it are entitled to your source.** Running it unmodified, as described above, is satisfied by the *Source code* links the app shows in its settings.

-If you were hoping for a permissive license, the constraint comes from Jocly, not from here — there is no version of this app that works without it.